 While blacksmithing involves heated metal, high temperatures, and fire, it doesn’t necessarily have to be dangerous.
 Wearing crucial safety equipment like safety goggles, proper clothing, and ear protection drastically decreases the chances of possible hazards.
 So after all, it all depends on whether you wear safety equipment or not.

 Besides wearing safety equipment, taking necessary safety precautions are another imperative.
-In the rest of the article, we will discuss some of the possible hazards and injuries and how to prevent them.
+In this article, we’ll discuss the dangers of blacksmithing and how to easily prevent them.

 A lot of things can go wrong in the blacksmithing shop if you are not careful enough.
 Some of the most common hazards and injuries include: